dconn20/Fund.D.A.Tasks/README.md

 *************************************************************************************************************************************************************
 Once you install Anaconda, the packages listed above will also be installed.

-First go to link and download the repository
+First go to https://github.com/dconn20/Fund.D.A.Tasks and download the repository

-Navigate to the correct folder you saved the repository in on your terminal
+Navigate to the correct folder on your terminal that you saved the repository in

 You can now run the notebook by typing jupyter notebook in the command prompt